Decorating a Home with High Ceilings

 Don’t get me wrong: tall ceilings are wonderful.
 It is always better to have too much space than not enough.
 But it is important to recognize when that openness results in a lack of definition.
 Many people make the mistake of filling the room with more furniture, accessories, or heavy draperies to try to correct that disparity, when the best solution is to rethink the ceiling itself, whether that is bringing in beams as we did or simply hanging a chandelier to supply balance.

-Need help with making your space feel more comfortable?
-Please contact us for a complimentary consultation.
+Need help with decorating high ceilings or making your space feel more comfortable?
+Please contact us for a complimentary interior design consultation.